Neha Dhupia on podcasts: ‘The stars are in your ears, the closest to your head they can ever get’

 Neha Dhupia, a pleasant constant in indie films and the occasional commercial ones, seems to have found her second calling with her audio show on Saavn.
-Never at a loss for words – remember she told the world how “Only sex and Shah Rukh Khan sell in Bollywood” – Dhupia has been talking nineteen to a dozen on No Filter Neha on the streaming radio service.
+Never at a loss for words – remember she told the world how “Only sex and Shah Rukh Khan sell in Bollywood” – Dhupia has been talking nineteen to a dozen on No Filter Neha on the music streaming service.
 Her guests are celebrities – mostly Bollywood and some sports personalities –and her style a mix of smart one-liners with a touch of self deprecatory humour.

 The show is evidently working.
 On the first episode of her second season, she let her fans know that 2.3 million people tuned in for the previous season.
 If Karan Johar spoke about how he went shopping after having sex for the first time, Kangana Ranaut used the show as yet another opportunity to talk about nepotism and Hrithik Roshan.
 From Alia Bhatt to Ranveer Singh, Varun Dhawan to Sania Mirza, Dhupia seems to have a knack for tempering sensationalism with a bit of sophistication and getting stars to sound candid without being callous.
 Which is perhaps why she can get away with risque jokes and double entendre with Johar or talk about her bikini shot with Dhawan without missing a beat.
 But there’s one question that she will never ask her guests, she told Scroll.in.